stolostron/rhacm-docs/compliance/policy_overview.md

       * `policy.mcm.ibm.com/categories` - The security control category the policy applies to.
 For example, Access Control, System and Information Integrity.
       * `policy.mcm.ibm.com/controls` - The name of the security control that is being checked.
 For example, Center of Internet Security (CIS) and certificate policy controller.

         **Note**: Use your internal security standards or industry standards for the `annotations` field.
-You can view policy violations based on the standards and categories that you define for your policy on the _Policies_ page, from the {{site.data.keyword.gui}}.
+You can view policy violations based on the standards and categories that you define for your policy on the _Policies_ page, from the console.

   - A `namespace` selector that specifies which namespaces within the cluster that the policy is applied to.